 During fiscal 2022, consolidated net sales increased by 26.9% compared to fiscal 2021.
-Sales for PMT increased by 29.7%, Canvys sales increased by 20.0% and Healthcare sales increased by 10.1%.
-The increase in PMT was mainly due to strong growth from our Power and Microwave Group (PMG) new technology partners in various applications including power management, green energy, and 5G infrastructure, and increased revenue from our Semiconductor Wafer Fabrication Equipment customers buying engineered solutions.
-We also had growth in various Electron Device (EDG) product lines.
-The increase in Canvys was primarily due to strong part sales and increase in demand for the ALTA750TM tubes.
+Sales for PMT increased by 20.5%, GES sales increased by 172.4%, Canvys sales increased by 20.0% and Healthcare sales increased by 10.1%.
+The increase in PMT was mainly due to strong growth from our Power and Microwave Group (PMG) technology partners in various applications including power management and 5G infrastructure, and increased revenue from our Semiconductor Wafer Fabrication Equipment customers buying engineered solutions.
+We also had strong growth in various Electron Device (EDG) product lines.
+The increase in GES was primarily due to components for power management applications and niche products for wind turbines.
+The increase in Canvys was primarily due to strong sales in the European and North American markets.
+The increase in Healthcare was primarily due to strong part sales and increase in demand for the ALTA750TM tubes.